Russell Coutts Sailing Foundation

 This course is tailored towards those who have completed RCSF Learn to Sail One and are keen to increase their knowledge and sailing skillset in a fun environment.

 The course will take ideas and skills touched on in the first course and develop them to ensure your sailor is learning the correct techniques to cement a solid sailing foundation.
-Learn to Sail Two sailors will experience other types of boats which will introduce them to sailing with crew and they will also touch on the very basics of how a sailing race works.
+Learn to Sail Two sailors may experience other types of boats and they will also touch on the very basics of how a sailing race works.

-A boat, helmet and team vest are all provided for participants in this course.
+A boat, helmet and life jacket are all provided for participants in this course.

 PREREQUISITES